SH4FS0c13ty/TigerXDragon/README.txt

 Copy the "Toradora_Portable[EN].iso" file to the "ISO/" folder.
 Extract ISO files with UMDGen into "ISO/Extracted/".
 Copy "ISO/Extracted/NoLabel/PSP_GAME/USRDIR/resource.dat" and "ISO/Extracted/NoLabel/PSP_GAME/USRDIR/first.dat" to "dat-files/" folder.
-Download the strings (*.po files) from https://toradora.oneskyapp.com/.
+Download the strings (*.po files) from https://traduction.toradora-fr.tk/.
-Copy the *.po files in "po-files/" folder.
+Copy the .po files in "po-files/" folder.
 Start the stage you want, if you never used this toolkit before, follow the numbers.

-To repack the ISO file, copy "export/resource.dat" and "export/first.dat" to "ISO/Extracted/NoLabel/PSP_GAME/USRDIR/" folder.
+To repack the ISO file, copy the "export/PSP_GAME/" folder to the "ISO/Extracted/NoLabel/" folder.
 Start UMDGen and click on the "New" button.
 Go on the right blank space, right click and go to "Add > Existing Folder...".
 Select the "ISO/Extracted/NoLabel/PSP_GAME/" folder and click on the "OK" button.